Removal Algorithms

 We explain why remove() works this way, and how to erase the surplus elements in the next section.
 For now, let's finish our exploration of std::ranges::remove()

-The amount of surplus objects we have on the right of our container is equal to the number of elements we removed.
+The number of surplus objects on the right of our container is equal to the number of elements we removed.
 In the above example, we removed 1 object, so we have only one surplus object at the end.

 Elements are moved left based on move semantics, and the surplus elements at the end of the container are in the moved-from state.
 We define what move semantics, and the moved-from state are in a dedicated lesson: